absolutegoaat/CipherStorm/README.md

 - PASS: admin123

 # Issues
-If you have any issues, don't hessitate to open an issue, And i'll or someone will get to you to help you out.
+If you have any issues, don't hesitate to open an issue, And i'll or someone will get to you to help you out.

 # Contributing
 If you want to contribute, feel free to fork this project and open a PR, and i'll review it and merge it if it's good.